Inuit Circumpolar Council

-The Inuit Circumpolar Council (ICC; formerly the Inuit Circumpolar Conference) is a multinational non-governmental organization (NGO) and Indigenous Peoples' Organization (IPO) representing the 180,000 Inuit and Yupik (sometimes referred to as Eskimo) people living in Alaska (United States), Canada, Greenland (Kingdom of Denmark), and the Chukchi Peninsula (Chukotka Autonomous Okrug, Russia).
-ICC was accredited by the Economic and Social Council (ECOSOC) and was granted special consultative status (category II) at the United Nations in 1983.
+The Inuit Circumpolar Council (ICC; formerly the Inuit Circumpolar Conference) is a multinational non-governmental organization (NGO) and Indigenous Peoples' Organization (IPO) representing the 180,000 Inuit and Yupik (sometimes referred to as Eskimo) people living in (from west to east) the United States (Alaska), Canada (Inuit Nunangat), Kingdom of Denmark (Greenland), and Russia (Chukotka Autonomous Okrug / Chukchi Peninsula).

 The Conference, which first met in June 1977 in Barrow, Alaska (now Utqiaġvik), initially represented indigenous circumpolar peoples from Canada, Alaska and Greenland.
 In 1980 the charter and by-laws of ICC were adopted.
 The Conference agreed to replace the term Eskimo with the term Inuit.
 This has not however met with widespread acceptance by some groups, most pre-eminently the Yupik (see Background section below).
 The goals of the Conference are to strengthen ties between Arctic people and to promote human, cultural, political and environmental rights and polities at the international level.

 ICC holds a General Assembly every four years.
 ICC is one of the six Arctic indigenous communities to have the status of Permanent Participant on the Arctic Council.

 Background

-The Inuit population includes the following groups and regions: